Which 'The Vow' Subjects Have Been Charged, Tried, or Sentenced? (VIDEO)

 "[Bronfman] never took accountability — in fact, she actually thanked her ‘fans’ in court," Los Angeles criminal defense attorney Silva Megerditchian told Yahoo Entertainment.
 "These actions are not looked at kindly by a judge who listened to victims talk about the harm Bronfman caused them."

-Meanwhile, five other defendants are awaiting sentencing, including NXIVM leader Keith Rainere and Smallville alum Allison Mack, both of whom were allegedly involved in the sex slavery cult.
+While NXIVM leader Keith Raniere has been sentenced, four other defendants, including Smallville alum Allison Mack, who was allegedly involved in the sex slavery cult, have not been.
 “These other defendants should note the judge is taking the victims’ accounts seriously and believes their lives were ruined because of the actions of NXIVM and their supporters,” Megerditchian added.

 Read on for the status of Raniere, Mack, Bronfman, and the other NXIVM defendants viewers of The Vow are getting to know.

 Keith Raniere — the co-founder and “Vanguard” leader of NXIVM — was convicted in June 2019 of multiple charges, including sex trafficking, forced labor, and wire fraud conspiracy, as well as racketeering charges that included underlying acts of possessing child pornography, child exploitation, identity theft, and money laundering, per the Times Union.
-His sentencing is set for October 27.
+On October 27, he was sentenced to 120 years in prison.

-Raniere “believes he will be vindicated,” one of his lawyers told The New York Times, but federal prosecutors are asking for him to be sentenced to life in prison.
+Raniere “[believed] he [would] be vindicated,” one of his lawyers told The New York Times, but federal prosecutors were asking for him to be sentenced to life in prison.
 “Raniere wreaked a path of destruction through his victims’ lives,” they wrote in a sentencing memo filed with the court in August. “[He] concealed his abuse behind the smokescreen of his supposed ‘personal growth’ programs—a charade he continues to this day.”

 Nancy Salzman, the co-founder of NXIVM known to members as “Prefect,” pleaded guilty to a charge of racketeering conspiracy in March 2019 but has not yet been sentenced.